[Update]: This post was updated on August 8, 2022, as the Plus Addressing feature is currently turned on by default in all organizations.

 - Also, this type of address does not resolve to a user’s name in Outlook clients, so it is easily identifiable in the To and CC fields of an email.

 - If you work in a hybrid environment, plus addressing won’t work for these on-premises mailboxes that do not resolve in Exchange Online.

 - Some online forms don’t allow the use of a plus sign in the email field.
 In those cases, you won’t be able to subscribe with a plus address.

-To enable plus addressing in your organization, you need to connect to Exchange Online PowerShell (learn more) and execute the following command:
+To disable plus addressing in your organization with a script, you need to connect to Exchange Online PowerShell (learn more) and execute the following command:

-Just like with many Exchange Online settings, you will most likely have to wait several hours for the feature to become 100% available.
-If you should later encounter any problems with legacy addresses with pluses, you can disable the feature, using the same command but replacing $true with $false.
+Just like with many Exchange Online settings, you will most likely have to wait several hours for the change to propagate.

 Email plus addressing basic use case

 As I’ve said before, plus addressing is designed to help you avoid mess in your Inbox folder.
 There are three major steps to enjoy benefits the feature offers:

 - Provide your plus address to a third party from which you don’t want to receive emails into your main inbox.
 I am sure not all emails you receive into your inbox are of the same importance.
 Newsletters, product offers, advertisements, bank transaction receipts, etc. – these messages may unnecessarily make your inbox untidy.
 When you complete an online form which requires you to enter an email address to receive such a correspondence, provide your plus address (e.g. [email protected] for bank transaction receipts) instead of your primary address ([email protected]) and proceed to the next step.